 Should the office of vice-chair of the Faculty Senate become vacant during the fall semester, the Faculty Senate arranges for the election of a new vice-chair from the appropriate faculty who assumes office immediately upon election, serves for the remainder of the term, and succeeds to the office of chair as usual.
-Should the office of vice-chair of the Faculty Senate become vacant after the fall semester, the Faculty Senate become vacant after the fall semester, the Faculty Senate may, at its discretion, either appoint a new vice-chair from the appropriate faculty to serve until the next regular election or arrange for the election of a new vice-chair from the appropriate faculty who assumes office immediately upon election, serves for the remainder of the vice-chair's term, and succeeds to the office of chair as usual.
+Should the office of vice-chair of the Faculty Senate become vacant after the fall semester, the Faculty Senate may, at its discretion, either appoint a new vice-chair from the appropriate faculty to serve until the next regular election or arrange for the election of a new vice-chair from the appropriate faculty who assumes office immediately upon election, serves for the remainder of the vice-chair's term, and succeeds to the office of chair as usual.